MR-SIR2525/minecraft-bedrock-villager-mods/Villager-Intelligence-Update/readme.md

 - Make a farmer follow you while holding a chest.
 Toggle on/off by clicking farmer with chest.
 - Farmer can drop crops to hopper:
   1. During work time, farmer has the chance to look for a "farmer guide stone"...
-  2. If a Guide Stone is found, farmer will go to it then share to a nearby "hopper marker" entity that should be placed on top of a hopper and within sight of the lodestone.
+  2. If a Guide Stone is found, farmer will go to it then share to a nearby "hopper marker" entity that should be placed on top of a hopper and within sight of the Farmer Guide Stone.
   3. Farmer will share **excess crops** from his inventory to it and go back to normal activities.

 #### Hopper Marker